adore/daylight/doc/develop.md

   end
   ````

-> Note: Any functionality built in `ApplicationController` will be available to
+> NOTE: Any functionality built in `ApplicationController` will be available to
 > your `APIController` subclasses.

 Since your controller is a subclass of `ActiveController::Base` continue to add